embrace-io/embrace-docs/content/ios/features/network-body-capture.md

 CAPTURE_PUBLIC_KEY
 ```

-Make sure to only inlcude the public key, and to include entire key as displayed by the cat command in CLI, for example:
+Make sure to only inlcude the public key, and to include the entire key as displayed by the cat command in CLI, for example:

 ```sh
 cat ~/.ssh/id_rsa.pub